Predicting Motivations of Actions by Leveraging Text: Related Work

 \textbf{Motivation in Vision:} Perhaps the most related to our paper is work that predicts the persuasive motivation of the photographer who captured an image \cite{persuasion}.
 However, our paper is different because we seek to infer the motivation of the person \emph{inside} the image, and not the motivation of the photographer.

 \textbf{Action Prediction:} There have been several works in robotics that predicts a person's imminent next action from a sequence of images \cite{song2013predicting,mcghan2012human,kelley2012deep,elfring2014learning,koppula2013anticipating}.
-In contrast, we wish to deduce the motivation of actions in a single image, and not what will happen next.
-There also has been work in forecasting activities \cite{kitani2012activity,patchtofuture} and early event detection \cite{hoai2012max}, but they are interested in predicting the future in videos while we wish to explain the motivations of actions.
-As shown on Fig.\ref{fig:teaser}, the motivation can be outside the image either in space or time.
+In contrast, we wish to deduce the motivation of actions in a single image, which may be related to what will happen next.
+There also has been work in forecasting activities \cite{kitani2012activity,patchtofuture}, inferring goals \cite{xie2013inferring}, and detecting early events \cite{hoai2012max}, but they are interested in predicting the future in videos while we wish to explain the motivations of actions of people in images.
 We believe insights into motivation can help further progress in action prediction.

-\textbf{Action Recognition:} There is a large body of work studying how to recognize actions in images.
-We refer readers to excellent surveys \cite{poppe2010survey,DBLP:journals/csur/AggarwalR11} for a full review.
+\textbf{Action Recognition:} There is a large body of work studying how to recognize actions in images \cite{poppe2010survey,DBLP:journals/csur/AggarwalR11}.
 Our problem is related since in some cases the motivation can be seen as a high-level action.
 However, we are interested in understanding the motivation of the person engaging in an action rather than the recognizing the action itself.
 Our work complements action recognition because we seek to infer \emph{why} a person is performing an action.

-\textbf{Common Knowledge:} There are promising efforts in progress to acquire common sense for use in computer vision tasks \cite{zitnick2013bringing,chen2013neil,divvalalearning}.
-In this paper, we also seek to put common knowledge into computer vision, but we instead attempt to extract it from written language.
+\textbf{Commonsense Knowledge:} There are promising efforts in progress to acquire commonsense sense for use in computer vision tasks \cite{zitnick2013bringing,chen2013neil,divvalalearning,fouhey2014predicting,zhu2014reasoning}.
+In this paper, we also seek to put commonsense knowledge into computer vision, but we instead attempt to extract it from written language.

-\textbf{Language in Vision:} The community has been incorporating natural language into computer vision over the last decade to great success, from generating sentences from images \cite{kulkarni2011baby}, producing visual models from sentences \cite{zitnicklearning,wang2009learning}, and aiding in contextual models \cite{patel2013language,Thu13} to name a few.
-In our work, we seek to mine language models trained on a massive text corpus to extract common knowledge and use it to assist computer vision systems.
+\textbf{Language in Vision:} The community has recently been incorporating natural language into computer vision, such as generating sentences from images \cite{kulkarni2011baby,karpathy2014deep,vinyals2014show}, producing visual models from sentences \cite{zitnicklearning,wang2009learning}, and aiding in contextual models \cite{patel2013language,Thu13}.
+In our work, we seek to mine language models trained on a massive text corpus to extract some knowledge that can assist computer vision systems.